@warlock.js/ai

 Where to go after

-Section titled “Where to go after”- Architecture and concepts — the mental model behind agents, workflows, supervisors, middleware.
+- Architecture Concepts — the mental model behind agents, workflows, supervisors, orchestrators, memory, planner, middleware.

 - Recipes — copy-paste solutions for common patterns.